jbampton/brisbanesocialchess-github/profile/README.md

 ## 📋 Tasks to do after joining the Brisbane Social Chess GitHub Organization

-Please `Star` some of our repositories ⭐ 💫 🌠 🌟
+`Star` some of our repositories ⭐ 💫 🌠 🌟

-You can set your membership in the Brisbane Social Chess GitHub Organization to `Public` on the [People](https://github.com/orgs/brisbanesocialchess/people) page when logged in.

 Please show your support for your new team 🏢 🧑🏽‍💻 💃 😎 🚀